Instantaneous Radius for Cut given Rate of Increase of Wear-Land Solution

 Formula Used

-Instantaneous Radius for Cut = (Reference Cutting Velocity*((Rate of Increase of Wear Land Width*Reference Tool Life/Maximum Wear Land Width)^Taylor's Tool Life Exponent))/(2*pi*Rotational Frequency of Spindle)
+Instantaneous Radius For Cut = (Reference Cutting Velocity*((Rate of Increase of Wear Land Width*Reference Tool Life/Maximum Wear Land Width)^Taylor's Tool Life Exponent))/(2*pi*Rotational Frequency of Spindle)

-r = (Vref*((dVBdtratio*Tref/VBm)^n))/(2*pi*ns)
+r = (Vref*((Vratio*Tref/VBm)^n))/(2*pi*ns)

 This formula uses 1 Constants, 7 Variables